 Each clean air plan represents a snapshot in time, based on the most current information available.
 This 2007 Plan is similar to the 2004 Clean Air Plan but includes significant new information.
-Some key new elements are:
+Some new key elements include:

-- Updated local air quality information (through 2005) - An updated baseline emission inventory (year 2002) - An updated baseline emission estimate of marine shipping emissions (year 2002) - Updated future year emission estimates through 2020
+- Updated local air quality information (through 2006) - An updated baseline emission inventory (year 2002) - An updated baseline emission estimate of marine shipping emissions (year 2002) - Updated future year emission estimates through 2020